-The new saloon on the foredeck was designed to provide the most space and comfort for our guests while maintaining the beautiful lines that Gåssten has.
+The new saloon on the foredeck was designed to provide the most space and comfort for our guests while maintaining Gåssten’s beautiful and original lines.
 Much thought was put into this by the marine architects to maximise space without compromising performance or seaworthiness.
-Gåssten now boasts a large saloon with a spacious pine deck above, and with the removal of the gun turret on the bow deck the outside space is warm and inviting.
+HMS Gåssten now boasts a large saloon with a spacious pine deck above.
+With the removal of the original gun turret on the bow deck the outside space is warm and inviting.
 She also has a new mast to replicate the feeling of the original mine lifting crane from yesteryear.

 She is now, after much love and great financial investment, a fine example of an adventure boat for those seeking to explore the Western Fjords of Norway.